This house believes that European companies should be free from U.S. tech

-Join the SWISSUES debate
+Join the online SWISSUES debate on Thursday March 26th at 17:00 CET

 An online, Oxford Union-style debate: think Publikumsdebatte or Joute Oratoire.
 It gives participants licence to say what they like, freedom to be controversial, and liberty to explore ideas, without personal commitment.